-A Guardianship is a legal arrangement where one person, (the “guardian”), is appointed by a court to care for another, (the “ward”), because of the ward’s inability to legally act on his or her own behalf due to mental or physical incapacity.
-Guardianships are specifically for matters related to an individual’s “person” and day to day care.
-This includes medical decisions, where the person lives, and who provides the person with care.
+Legally, a guardianship means that a court appoints one person to provide care for someone else (known as the “ward”) because they cannot legally act on their own because they are underage or in some way mentally or physically incapacitated.
+Guardianships are specifically for matters related to an individual’s “person” and day-to-day care.
+This includes medical decisions, where the person lives and who provides the person with care.
 A guardian has the authority to access health information and make major decisions for the ward’s wellbeing.
 Certain medical procedures require advance court approval before the guardian can act.

-Once empowered by the court, the guardian acts as an agent of the court.
-The guardian has the responsibility to make decisions in the best interest of the ward, with consideration given to the ward’s preferences and needs.
-Guardians must file an annual report with the court, indicating any changes in the ward’s situation, any limitations that have been placed on the ward’s communication or visitation rights, the adequacy of the ward’s care, number of guardian visits, and whether the guardianship is still necessary.
+Once empowered by the court, the guardian is in the position of an agent of that court.
+The guardian is responsible for making decisions that are in the ward’s best interest, with consideration given to what the ward needs and prefers in any circumstances.
+Guardians must file an annual report with the court, indicating any changes in the ward’s situation, any limitations that have been placed on the ward’s communication or visitation rights, the adequacy of the ward’s care, number of guardian visits and whether the guardianship is still necessary.

-The conservator acts as an agent of the court.
-The conservator has a fiduciary responsibility to conserve and manage the protected person’s estate and is accountable to the court for the management of the estate.
-After appointment, a conservator is required to file with the court an inventory of the protected person’s assets.
-Every year thereafter, the conservator files an accounting to the court which lists all of money that has come into the estate and all the money that has been paid out of the estate.
-Verifications of assets and expenditures are also filed.
-The court audits the accountings.
-Periodically the conservator appears in front of the court to review the accounting.
-Certain transactions require advanced court approval, such as the sale of real property, changes to an estate plan, or initiation or settlement of legal cases.
+As an agent of the court, the conservator must fulfill their fiduciary responsibility to conserve and manage the protected person’s estate.
+The conservator must be able to verify for the court that they have properly managed the estate.
+After receiving an appointment, a conservator is required to file with the court an inventory of the protected person’s assets.
+Every year thereafter, the conservator files an accounting to the court which lists all of the money that has come into the estate and all the money that has been paid out of the estate.
+Verification of assets and expenditures are also filed.
+The court audits the accounts.
+Periodically, the conservator appears in front of the court to review the accounting.
+Certain transactions require advanced court approval, such as the sale of real property, changes to an estate plan or initiation or settlement of legal cases.